HouseRulesDLP/OSE/characters/Backgrounds.md

 - **Trappings:** Pitchfork, a chicken (or other small farm animal), 2d6sp

 ### Forester
 You roamed the forests, watching for poachers and outlaws.
+You can track as a [Ranger](character_classes/Ranger.md).
 - **Trappings:** Shortbow, 3d4 Arrows, 3 days rations, 1d6sp

 ### Fortune Teller